 - Bakhtinian Perspectives on Language and Culture.
 Palgrave Macmillan UK.

-- Bakhtin in the Fullness of Time: Bakhtinian Theory and the Process of Social Education.
-London: Routledge.
+- Bakhtin in the fullness of time: Bakhtinian theory and the process of social education.
+Informa UK Limited.

 - Rethinking the colonial encounter with Bakhtin (and contra Foucault).
 Journal of Multicultural Discourses, 13(4), 309-325.
 View this article in WRRO